 Canada’s Minister of Transport, Omar Alghabra, has approved the purchase of Transat A.T.
 Inc. by Air Canada, subject to terms and conditions.
-The deal still requires approval from European regulators before it officially closes.

 “Given the devastating impact of the COVID-19 pandemic on the air industry, the proposed purchase of Transat A.T. by Air Canada will bring greater stability to Canada’s air transport market.
 It will be accompanied by strict conditions which will support future international competition, connectivity and protect jobs.
 We are confident these measures will be beneficial to travellers and the industry as a whole,” Alghabra said in a media release.

 The Government of Canada says it considered a broad range of factors in making its decision, such as level of service, wider social and economic implications, the financial health of the air transportation sector, and competition.

 The COVID-19 pandemic, it says, was a key factor in the final decision.
 As Transat itself noted in DEC 2020 that current uncertainty casts doubt on its ability to continue, as it faces significant financing challenges.

 “Noting the effects of the pandemic on air service in general, and on Transat in particular, the Government of Canada has determined that the proposed acquisition offers the best probable outcomes for workers, for Canadians seeking service and choice in leisure travel to Europe, and for other Canadian industries that rely on air transport, particularly aerospace,” Transport Canada said.

 Transport Canada said it conducted “rigorous” analysis and consultation with Canadians and stakeholder groups.
 Online public consultations ran from 04NOV, 2019, to 17JAN, 2020.